DocJade/doint/contributing.md

 ### Formatting

-Follow the Rust formatting conventions (clippy should yell at you if you ignore them) and run `cargo format` on your finalized code.
+Follow the Rust formatting conventions (clippy should yell at you if you ignore them) and run `cargo fmt` on your finalized code.
 Keeping things consistent makes Doints easy to work on.
 ### No vibe coding

 FULLY AI generated code will not be merged.
 Doints are grass-fed and whole-grain.
 You are allowed to use AI for inspiration and debugging, but please don't submit entire swaths of code that was LLLM'ed into existence.